 Abbas

 Abbas is an Indian actor, best known for Tamil cinema.
 Abbas began their career in 1996 and has been a prominent figure in the industry for over 30 years.
-With 30 credits to their name, Abbas remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Abbas remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Abbas's career remains one of the longest and most celebrated in Tamil cinema.

 - Born